georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ## Categorical Variables

 Algorithms only work with numbers, so categorical variables need to be converted using One Hot Encoding.
-In a nutshell, it breaks up the categorical data into its own column and populating the column values with 1 for yes and 0 for no.  For instance, if you have a gender column that is populated with the words Male and Female, you need to use OHE to convert it so it would no longer have a column for gender but would instead have one column for gender_male and one gender_female.
+In a nutshell, it breaks up the categorical data into its own column and populates the column values with 1 for yes and 0 for no.  For instance, if you have a gender column that is populated with the words Male and Female, you need to use OHE to convert it so it would no longer have a column for gender but would instead have one column for gender_male and one for gender_female.
 Each of these new columns would then have a value of 1 for yes or 0 for no accordingly.
 BUT you must remove one of them due to avoid something called multicollinearity.
 For this assignment, I have chosen to drop the first instance.

 ```
 # 5. Categorical Variables